LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

    :lines: 1-3, 5-12, 32-41, 43-45, 47-48

 ..
 Note::
-   To run this example, you'll need to have the *matplotlib* Python module installed.
+   To run this example, you'll need to have the :mod:`matplotlib` Python module installed.

 In this first example, you can see that instead of replacing the value of the